Giannakius/Logic-Programming-Prolog/A Series of Exercises/README.md

 # Logic-Programming-Prolog ~
 Solved Exercises from the Kapodistrian University of Athens (DIT - UOA )in the course Logic Programming 2023.

-The first 3 exercises (pancakes, assignment, crossword) are in the 1st pdf.

 To Run pancakes.pl use : ``` pancakes_dfs([3, 2, 4, 1], Operators, States).```